ZIPP 454 NSW AND 353 NSW – HORS CATEGORIE

 The same goes for the Zipp 353 NSW.
 Its range reaches well beyond most all-around category wheelsets and has mostly numbers and letters in common with the 303 NSW it replaces.

 The unique performance of these new Zipp NSW wheels and their US$4220/£3376/€3798 retail price make them almost hors comparison.

 Is this good, bad, or otherwise?

-Some enthusiasts will willingly pay the price to get their performance.
-For others, their price will make them hors budget regardless of that performance.
+Some enthusiasts will willingly pay the price to get the NSW’s performance.
+For others, the price of these wheels makes them hors budget regardless of that performance.